 - increasing support for medical education to prepare more young men and women to become doctors, nurses and health providers to ensure that patients have access to trained professionals;

-- reducing fraud, waste and abuse in medical care.
+- reducing fraud, waste and abuse in medical care;

-I will continue to be a forceful and vocal advocate for health care legislation aimed at reducing health care costs, improving choices, reforming liability laws to put the needs of patients first, and ensuring there are enough doctors to care for American families.
+I will continue to be a vocal advocate for replacing the ACA with health care legislation aimed at reducing health care costs, improving choices and reforming liability laws to put the needs of patients first, and ensuring there are enough doctors to care for American families.